Drew Edmondson: Early life and career

 Drew Edmondson was born in Washington, D.C., on October 12, 1946, and is the son of former U.S. Congressman Ed Edmondson and June Edmondson.
 He is also a nephew of former governor J. Howard Edmondson.
 His brother, James E. Edmondson is a justice of the Oklahoma Supreme Court.
 As a child, he grew up in Muskogee, Oklahoma, and Washington, D.C., and graduated from Muskogee High School in 1964.
 In 1968, he earned a B.A. in speech education from Northeastern State University, where he was a member of Phi Sigma Epsilon, now Phi Sigma Kappa fraternity.

 Career

 From 1968 to 1972, Edmondson served in the United States Navy including a year of duty during the Vietnam War.
 From 1975 to 1977, he served one term in the Oklahoma House of Representatives.
 He graduated from the University of Tulsa Law School in 1978.
 That same year, he joined the Muskogee County District Attorney's Office as an intern and became an assistant district attorney the following year, serving under District Attorney Mike Turpen.

 Following a brief stint in private practice with his brother James E. Edmondson, when incumbent District Attorney Mike Turpen stepped down to run for Attorney General of Oklahoma, Edmondson was elected as Muskogee County District Attorney in 1982.
-He was subsequently reelected without opposition in 1986 and 1990.
+He was reelected without opposition in 1986 and 1990.
 As District Attorney, he personally prosecuted cases ranging from DUI to death penalty.
 He resigned halfway through his third term, to run for Congress in 1992.